 Course Materials Access

-To comply with disability laws that mandate equal access for students with disabilities, the university and instructors are required to make all course materials accessible, including text books, articles, videos, exams, power points or other forms of classroom presentations and materials posted on the Web.
+To comply with disability laws that mandate equal access for students with disabilities, the University and instructors are required to make all course materials accessible.
+This includes textbooks, articles, videos, exams, MS PowerPoints or other forms of classroom presentations and materials posted on the Web.
 Even if a class is not fully online, it is important to ensure that materials are available in formats that can be used by persons with disabilities.
 Guidance for ensuring access when using specific formats is available at the following links:

 The adjustments needed to make the materials accessible will depend on the nature of a student’s disability.
-For guidance in determining how to ensure that all teaching materials are accessible, call ODA at 601.266.5024 or 228.214.3232.
+For guidance in determining how to ensure that all teaching materials are accessible, call ODA at 601.266.5024 (Hattiesburg) or at firstname.lastname@example.org.

 Textbooks and Reading Materials

 Instructors or their academic departments are expected to provide advance notice of their course textbooks and readings so ODA will have sufficient time to convert all materials into a usable format.
-These document conversion processes are time consuming and usually involve communication with textbook publishers and others.
-Therefore, if ODA does not have this information in a timely manner then the student with a disability will not have the needed course materials at the start of the semester as other students would.
-For more information on ODA’s Document Conversion services for students with disabilities, please call the ODA Technology Specialist at 601.266.5024 or 228.214.3232.
+These document conversion processes are time-consuming and usually involve communication with textbook publishers and others.
+Therefore, if ODA does not have this information in a timely manner, then the student with a disability will not have the needed course materials at the start of the semester as other students would.
+For more information on ODA’s Document Conversion services for students with disabilities, please call the ODA Technology Specialist at 601.266.5024 or at email@example.com.

 Course Handouts, Exams, Syllabi